-- a.
-Request to the Chairman of the Board, when he deems appropriate, the calling of the Board. - b.
-Request the inclusion of items on the Board's meetings agenda according to Article 9.3 of these Regulations. - c.
-Coordinate and give voice to the concerns of external directors. - d.
-Lead the Board's evaluation of the Chairman. - e.
-Call and chair meetings of independent directors as he deems necessary or desirable."
+- a) Request to the Chairman of the Board, when he deems appropriate, the calling of the Board. - b) Request the inclusion of items on the Board's meetings agenda according to Article 9.3 of these Regulations. - c) Coordinate and give voice to the concerns of external directors. - d) Lead the Board's evaluation of the Chairman. - e) Call and chair meetings of independent directors as he deems necessary or desirable."

 Additionally, Article 9 of the Regulations of the Board of Directors provides that "The Chairman may call additional Board meetings whenever he deems appropriate.
 The call shall be mandatory when requested by the Lead Independent Director or by at least one-quarter of the directors, without prejudice to the provision of Article 17.2.e) of these Regulations.
 The Chairman shall draw up the agenda for meetings, although any of the directors may, prior to call, request the inclusion of any business they consider ought to be transacted at the meeting.
 Such inclusion is mandatory when the request has been made 48 hours prior to the date specified for the meeting."

-B.1.22 Are special majorities differing from those stipulated in law required for any type of decision?:

-Explain how resolutions are adopted on the Board, indicating at least the quorum and the majorities required for adopting resolutions:

-Adopting resolutions Description of resolution Quorum Type of majority Amendment of Article 19 of the Board of Directors Regulation Half plus one of the Directors Three quarters of the Board members Amendment of Article 22 of the Board of Directors Regulation Half plus one of the Directors Three quarters of the Board members

-B.1.23 Are there any specific requirements, other than those established for directors, to be appointed Chairman?

-Description of requirements

-B.1.24 Indicate whether the Chairman has casting vote:

-Matters in which there is a casting vote

-According to Article 36 of the Articles of Association, save where greater majorities have been specifically established, resolutions of the Board shall be approved by the absolute majority of directors attending, and in the event of a tie, the Chairman or acting chairman shall have the casting vote.

-B.1.25 Indicate whether the Articles of Association or the board regulations establish any age limit for directors:
+22 Are special majorities differing from those stipulated in law required for any type of decision?: Yes X No Explain how resolutions are adopted on the Board, indicating at least the quorum and the majorities required for adopting resolutions: Adopting resolutions Description of resolution Quorum Type of majority Amendment of Article 19 of the Board of Directors Regulation Half plus one of the Three quarters of the Board members Amendment of Article 22 of the Board of Directors Regulation Directors members Three quarters of the Board members 23 Are there any specific requirements, other than those established for directors, to be appointed Chairman?
+Yes No X Description of requirements 24 Indicate whether the Chairman has casting vote: Yes X No Matters in which there is a casting vote According to Article 36 of the Articles of Association, save where greater majorities have been specifically established, resolutions of the Board shall be approved by the absolute majority of directors attending, and in the event of a tie, the Chairman or acting chairman shall have the casting vote.
+25 Indicate whether the Articles of Association or the board regulations establish any age limit for directors: Yes No X Age limit Chairman Ag ge limit managing director Age limit director 26 Indicate whether the Articles of Association or the board regulations establish any limit on the term of office for independent directors: Yes No X